 Planning a Professional or Casual Meeting with Clients?

-It can be kind of scary knowing that you have to go and meet face to face with this other person who has something that can offer you the opportunity to grow.
+It can be scary knowing that you have to go and meet face to face with the other person who can offer you the opportunity to grow.
 You may worry about how to start the conversation or how you can get it across that you are the perfect one to help them better themselves.
 It will all depend on what the meeting is about and what it entails.
-If it is a first time meeting between the two or so parties then you want to appear professional.
-However, if you continue to have meetings to discuss updates like news, new additions or hindrances the tone can be more casual as you have already impressed them with the first meeting as it has already continued this far.
+If it is a first-time meeting between the two or so, then you want to appear professional.
+However, if you continue to have meetings to discuss updates like news, new additions, or hindrances, the tone can be more casual, as you have already impressed them with the first meeting, which has already continued this far.

 Don’t let the fear wreck your chances before you even get there, remember that you are valuable and have something that this person needs or wants.